-There has been a significant deployment of spread spectrum (SS) multiple access techniques in wireless communication systems in recent years, and they are widely used for third generation wireless access [5]-[10].
-In principle, the Rake receiver in these wide bandwidth systems can resolve and combine all multipath components with delay spacing greater than the chip time $T_c$ (approximately equal to the inverse of the spreading bandwidth).
-For a dense multipath channel with a fixed maximum excess delay $T_d$ , the number of resolvable multipath components $N_r$ increases with the spreading bandwidth.
+a fixed maximum excess delay T_d , the number of resolvable multipath components N_r increases with the spreading bandwidth.
 However, hardware implementations impose limitations on the utilization of the number of multipath components; i.e., practical Rake receivers can often process only a subset of the available multipath components [11].
 This leads to the structure of the selective Rake (SRake) receiver [12]-[16].
 The SRake receiver is a multipath combining system that selects the L best paths (a subset of the available resolved multipath components) and then combines the selected subset using maximal-ratio combining (MRC) [3].
-This technique provides improved performance over L-path combining while reducing the complexity over the all-Rake (ARake) receiver that combines all the $N_r$ resolved multipath components.
+This technique provides improved performance over L-path combining while reducing the complexity over the all-Rake (ARake) receiver that combines all the N_r resolved multipath components.

 The symbol error probability (SEP) of such Rake receivers in the aforementioned setting is thus of great practical as well as theoretical interest.
-In particular, next generation wireless standards define channel models with various power delay profiles (PDPs) [17], [18].
-Hence in this paper, we consider the SEP performance of the SRake receiver operating in channels with various PDPs.
+In particular, next generation wireless standards define channel models with various power dispersion profiles (PDPs) [17], [18].1 Hence in this paper, we consider the SEP performance of the SRake receiver operating in channels with various PDPs.
 We consider PDPs with nonuniform magnitude, unequal delay spacing and arbitrary phase.
 In a previous paper [16], we presented an approach suitable for a uniform PDP.
-This case was analyzed using a "virtual path" technique, which results in a simple SEP expression for any L and $N_r$ .
+This case was analyzed using a "virtual path" technique, which results in a simple SEP expression for any Land $N{\rm r}$.
 The key idea of the virtual path technique as applied to the constant PDP case is to transform the dependent ordered multipath components into a new set of virtual paths that are independent.
 We assumed that instantaneous estimation of all possible multipaths is feasible such as with slow fading.

 For a nonuniform PDP, we show here that the virtual path technique can also be applied, but the virtual paths are now conditionally independent.
-This results in an analytically tractable derivation of the SEP for a given spreading bandwidth and any number of combined paths in the SRake receiver operating in dense multipath channels with a nonuniform PDP.
-The SEP is obtained as a linear combination of single integrals with finite limits.
+This results in an analytically tractable derivation of the SEP for a given spreading bandwidth, and any number of combined paths in the SRake receiver operating in dense multipath channels with a nonuniform PDP.2 The SEP is obtained as a linear combination of single integrals with finite limits.